zyxkad/Starlance/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a problem you found
 title: ''
 labels: bug
-assignees: 'illucc'

 ---
 **BEFORE REPORTING MAKE SURE:**
-- [ ] You are on the newest version of Kontraption and Valkyrien Skies.
+- [ ] You are on the newest version of Starlance and Valkyrien Skies.
-- [ ] You have tested it with only Kontraption, Valkyrien Skies, Mekanism and Kotlin for Forge installed.
+- [ ] You have tested it with only Starlance, Valkyrien Skies and Kotlin for Forge installed.
 - [ ] The bug hasn't been reported already.

 **Describe the bug**
-A clear and concise description of what the bug is.
+*A description of what the bug is*

 **To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+*how did you get to this bug, and how have you reliably caused it*

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+*What you expected to happen.
+Might just be "not to crash"*

 **Screenshots/videos**
-If applicable, add screenshots to help explain your problem.
+*If applicable, add screenshots to help explain your problem.*

 **Logs**
-The game logs (latest.log, debug.log).
+*The game logs: latest.log, crash report (if exists).
+Please don't just paste it here.
+Upload the file or use a site like pastebin*

 **Versions**
- - VS2 version:
+ - Starlance version:
- - Mekanism version:
+ - Valkrien Skies version:

 **Additional context**
-Add any other context about the problem here.
+*Anything else*